ponyfoo/articles/drafts/ng.md

 ## Digesting change-sets

+Angular bases its data-binding features in [a dirty-checking loop which tracks changes][34] and fires events when these change.

 > 1. [**`$$phase`**][19] Current phase in the digest cycle.
 One of `[null, '$apply', '$digest']`
 > 1. [**`$digest()`**][20] Executes the digest dirty-checking loop
 > 1. [**`$apply(expr)`**][21] Parses and evaluates an expression, and then executes the digest loop